To market and promote Lexington's Bluegrass Region for the purpose of attracting visitors and growing the economy.

 For visitors, we provide a wealth of information (in advance of their arrival and while they are in town) about what to see and do in Lexington.
 We produce a comprehensive visitor planning guide and provide vacation planning assistance.

-VisitLEX is a member of the Destination Marketing Association International (DMAI).
-Founded in 1914, DMAI promotes sound professional practices in travel marketing and in the solicitation and servicing of meetings and conventions.
+VisitLEX is a member of the Destinations International (formerly Destination Marketing Association International).
+Founded in 1914, Destinations International promotes sound professional practices in travel marketing and in the solicitation and servicing of meetings and conventions.

-In 2008 the Bureau was awarded accreditation by the DMAI.
-The DMAI accreditation program defines performance and compliance standards for destination marketing organizations, assuring that staff, leadership and external stakeholders follow proper practices and perform at an acceptable level for the industry.
+In 2008 the Bureau was awarded accreditation by the Destinations International.
+This accreditation program defines performance and compliance standards for destination marketing organizations, assuring that staff, leadership and external stakeholders follow proper practices and perform at an acceptable level for the industry.

 VisitLEX is a public service organization authorized by the Kentucky Revised Statutes (KRS 91A.350) and established in 1974 by a Lexington-Fayette Urban County Government (LFUCG) ordinance.